-We’ve been working our way through a Bible study on love, and today we’re getting into the heart of the whole series as we finally…
+A New Commandment – Jesus’ Teaching on Love We’ve been working our way through a Bible study on love, and today we’re getting into the…

-We’ve started a new series on Biblical love called A New Kind of Love.
-We’re studying Scripture together to learn about this great mystery called…
+The Greatest Commandments – Called to Love We’ve started a new series on Biblical love called A New Kind of Love.
+We’re studying Scripture together…

 Psalms 139 is one of my favorite chapters in the whole Bible.
 It paints a beautiful picture of God’s tender, intimate love and care for each of us!
 When we stop to consider who God is; how very great He is, it’s so humbling to then realize that He takes the time to know each of us so well.
 Who am I that He would consider me?
 Who am I that He would care about me?
 My life is but a breath and yet He counts me worthy of His great love!
 I am so thankful!

 The question, does God love me no matter what, is one I’ve wrestled with for most of my life.
 If you too battle the lie that tells you you’re unlovable, I pray this story will help you to truly know and believe that God loves you personally and deeply and without condition!